Thanks for visiting! This post may contain affiliate links. You can read my disclosure for more info.

 No matter how much we all love the Christmas holidays, gift-giving can be a stressful time if not planned out properly.
 It’s like making new year resolutions, we all love the idea, we all say we’re going to do it, we even write out on paper, and then… it passes and we promise ourselves we’ll do better next year.

 I’ve written this post to help anyone who is looking for ideas on what to get their family members.
-I hope my post provides the inspiration to either come up with your own ideas or help you find the perfect gift not with stress as a motivator but pure joy, Italian-style.
+I hope my post provides the inspiration to either come up with your own ideas or help you find the perfect stress-free gift with pure joy, Italian-style.

 This list can be used for siblings, parents, aunts, uncles or anyone else – including your Italian in-laws even if you’re Irish!